CodeAndCake/web-portfolio/README.md

 A finished **demo** of what we will build together is at [j.mp/html-css-portfolio-demo](http://j.mp/html-css-portfolio-demo).
 Click `Remix` to reveal all its **source code**.

+### Your checklist:

+Think about **what project(s)** you want to include in your portfolio today.
+No need to over-think it though.
+You can take today as a practice run, and build a new portfolio tomorrow.
+Or many more portfolios!

+- [ ] 3 or more project **images**, illustrating both your creative process and your final output
+- [ ] a short project description
+- [ ] links to inspiration or research (what's the story of your idea?)
+- [ ] your name (that should be easy)
+- [ ] a blurb about yourself
+- [ ] your contact details (email, social media profiles)

 # HTML & CSS crash course